ricocondee/genesis-electric/README.md

 ### Form Component
 Contact form that:

-- Collects user details
+- Collects user details (name, email, phone, address, inquiry)
-- Sends email via EmailJS
+- Sends the data to the backend via a POST request to `/api/contact`
-- Shows success confirmation
+- Shows a success or error message to the user
-- Resets form fields

 ### ServiceOrderButton Component
 Generates service order PDFs with: